Heritage-Aero/heritage_code_challenge/README.md

 * npm

 ## Submission
-1. Submit a pull request to this github repository to the correct branch.
+1. Submit a pull request to this github repository to the applications branch.
 2. Structure the project such that:
 `$ npm install`
 Installs the project dependencies from a valid package.json